ketchbrookanalytics/fcall/README.md

 Further, some of these datasets are structured in a way that makes data analysis difficult.
 In these cases, we chose to pivot the data to make it more analysis-friendly.
-See [Metadata Files Scenarios](#metadata-file-scenarios) for a more in-depth discussion of when and how this pivoting took place.
+See [Metadata File Scenarios](#metadata-file-scenarios) for a more in-depth discussion of when and how this pivoting took place.